 - A part of organised courses: Most courses today offer a practical element where students can apply theoretical knowledge, technical skills and creative ideas to build data science-driven projects.
 Often, these are marked by industry experts, so such validation from a veteran in the field will add a lot of weight to any resumé.

 - Personal undertakings: Languages are best learnt through practice and this holds through for coding languages within the data science field.
 Personal projects are a great way to build technical skills without the pressure of time-bound tests and being graded.
 This is also a good way to evaluate one’s comfort levels with the field.

 - Mentor-led projects: Creating a project with the hands-on help of a mentor is a surefire way to catapult into the industry on good terms.
 The perks carrying out mentor-led projects is the fact that they can provide invaluable inputs with every step of the way to understand whether this was the best way to carry out the project.
 When hit with roadblocks, mentors can encourage creative thinking and finding solutions without getting stuck in a rut.

-Keep reading and learning
+Step 8: Keep reading and learning

 The world of data science is ever-changing and almost always in the news.
 It is also the subject of some interesting non-fiction and informational books, so consider reading up if intending to move into data science from a non-technical background.
 Reading the papers or long-form journalism articles written by industry veterans provide insights into crucial industry trends and potential job opportunities.
 It also draws focus on what skills recruiters want to see in their employees, which can help streamline learning goals.

-Python Books list for Beginners
+Step 10: Python Books list for Beginners